Chris Jordan bowling for Sussex CCC (original) - Photo © Danny Simpson

 WHY IS A GOOD JUMP & GATHER IMPORTANT?

-A good Jump and Gather continues the momentum from your Run Up into your bowling action, and gets your body into an aligned position before you bowl.
+A good Jump and Gather continues the momentum from your Run Up into your bowling action, and allows your body to self-organise into an aligned position before you bowl.
 The more momentum you can transfer into your bowling action - and the better the position you get into - the faster and straighter you can bowl.

 HOW DO YOU JUMP & GATHER EFFECTIVELY?